skynet-im/skynet/protocol.md

 5. Charlie's message is delivered to Alice with `SkipCount = 0`
 6. Bob's message is delivered to Alice with `SkipCount = 1`

 If Alice would loose her connection after step 5, she would never receive Bob's message because her `LastMessageId` is `6`.
-Therefore the server sends a `SkipCount` indicating to Alice that she is missing a message.
+Therefore the server sends a `SkipCount` indicating how many message IDs have been skipped regarding all her channels.
+With this information Alice can notice that she is missing a message.
 If she doesn't receive this message at the next session restore, her client has to request it from the server.

 ##### MessageFlags #####
 `MessageFlags.Loopback` indicates that a message is to be delivered only to the other devices of the sender of this message.
 Messages with the loopback flag are encrypted using the key of the users _loopback channel_.